mhallerud/multiplex_wormhole/docs/6_OptimizeMultiplexPrimerSet.md

 # Optimize a Primer Set for Multiplex PCR with `optimize_primers`

 ## Purpose
 A set of primers for "N" loci is selected that minimizes the number of negative interactions between primer pairs.
-Optionally, a "whitelist" set of primers (containing primers from a previous assay, primers for important loci, etc.) may be provided that *must* be included in the final primer set.
+Optionally, a "keeplist" set of primers (containing primers from a previous assay, primers for important loci, etc.) may be provided that *must* be included in the final primer set.

 ## Usage
 ### Python syntax